kubeedge/website/docs/setup/install-with-keadm.md

 sidebar_position: 3
 ---

 Keadm is used to install the cloud and edge components of KubeEdge.
-It does not handle the installation of Kubernetes and its [runtime environment](https://kubeedge.io/docs/setup/prerequisites/runtime).
+It does not install Kubernetes or the [runtime environment](https://kubeedge.io/docs/setup/prerequisites/runtime).
+Before using `keadm`, make sure your Kubernetes cluster and runtime environment are already prepared.

+## Important note

+Installing KubeEdge with `keadm` does not install Kubernetes or the container runtime. `keadm` only installs KubeEdge components.
+Before running `keadm init` or `keadm join`, make sure Kubernetes and the runtime environment are already installed and working properly.

 Please refer to [Kubernetes compatibility](https://github.com/kubeedge/kubeedge#kubernetes-compatibility) documentation to check **Kubernetes compatibility** and ascertain the Kubernetes version to be installed.